Anki1229/Serverless/README.md

 # Serverless
-As Kanye West said:

-> We're living the future so
-> the present is our past.
-After that you need to add the plugin to your serverless.yml of you service.
+# Sometimes you want bullet points:

+* Start a line with a star
+* Profit!

-Run the command serverless --help and verify the list of commands contain an encrypt and a decrypt command.
+## Run the command serverless --help and verify the list of commands contain an encrypt and a decrypt command.

 > Coffee.
 The finest organic suspension ever devised...
 I beat the Borg with it.
 > - Captain Janeway